radiantmediaplayer/rmp-vast/README.md

 //   rmpVast.loadAds(adTag);
 // });
 ```
-A complete implementation example is provided in the app/ folder.
-You should look at
+A complete implementation example is provided in app/index.html.
+You should look at app/js/app.js.
-app/js/app.js.
 This example can be found live at https://www.radiantmediaplayer.com/rmp-vast/app/.

 ## Documentation